 By being a landlord you are running a business, which brings with it responsibilities and legal duties.

-You must provide accommodation that is safe, in a good state of repair and free from hazards.
+As a landlord there is many legislation's to comply with.
+Before you rent your property you must ensure it is safe, free from hazards and in a good state of repair.
+Landlords are expected to address any repairs reported in a reasonable time frame.
 Where it is reported that this is not the case, Stratford-on-Avon District Council can take specific action to compel you to bring the property up to a satisfactory standard.

 There are always new items of legislation, regulation, guidance and/or good practice being published that landlords and agents must adhere to ensure that they remain within the legal framework and to avoid penalties and enforcement.